cloudy-sky-software/pulumi-provider-template/README.md

 | XYZ    | Upper-cased name of the provider                                               |
 | x_y_z  | Lower snake-cased name of the provider if the provider name has multiple words |

+#### Embed the OpenAPI spec

+The OpenAPI spec file for the provider you are building must be placed in the `provider/cmd/pulumi-gen-*` folder as `openapi.yml`.
+Unlike some of Pulumi's own native providers which download the OpenAPI spec from an upstream repo, this template does not do that as it does not know where to download the OpenAPI spec from.

+- You can, of course, add a Make target similar to what Pulumi does with some of its native providers and have it download the latest
+OpenAPI spec from an upstream repo.
+- You can also rename the file to something other than `openapi.yml` if you wish.
+Be sure to change the name of the file that Go should embed in `provider/cmd/pulumi-gen-*/main.go`.

+#### Generate Pulumi schema

+Now that you have an OpenAPI spec downloaded and all the placholders renamed to the appropriate provider/package name, i.e. replaced `xyz` with the appropriate name (see the section above), you can generate a Pulumi schema by running `make gen generate_schema`.
+You must have a Pulumi schema generated successfully in order to generate the language SDKs.

+The larger the spec the more likely there are errors in the spec itself.
+It has nothing to do with `pulschema`.
+You'll likely need to patch the OpenAPI spec.
+You can do that using Go instead of manually editing the spec file which can be quite cumbersome, especially if you are dealing with a very large spec.
+Anyway, here's where you can write Go code to modify the spec: https://github.com/cloudy-sky-software/pulumi-provider-template/blob/main/provider/pkg/gen/openapi_fixes.go.
+Here's an example of an OpenAPI spec that needed to be modified: https://github.com/cloudy-sky-software/pulumi-digitalocean-native/blob/main/provider/pkg/gen/openapi_fixes.go

+If there are endpoints in the spec that you don't care about and want to exclude them from Pulumi, you can pass a [list](https://github.com/cloudy-sky-software/pulumi-provider-template/blob/main/provider/pkg/gen/schema.go#L94) of the endpoint paths exactly as they appear in the spec.

 #### Build the provider and install the plugin

 ```bash